GitTools/GitVersion/docs/input/docs/learn/faq.md

 will try and help point you towards a branching strategy and why you would use it.

+## Merged branch names as version source

+When GitVersion considers previous commits to calculate a version number, it's important that the metadata to be considered is _stable_.
+Since branches are usually deleted after they are merged, the name of a branch can't be considered as a stable version source. _Branch names are not stable_, they are ephemeral.

+The only place a branch name can be considered for version calculation is for the branch itself.
+This is typically used for `release/*` branches, which usually have a version number in their name.
+For the release branch `release/1.2.3`, the verison number `1.2.3` will be used to calculate the final version number _for the release branch_.

+However, when the `release/1.2.3` branch is merged into `main`, the fact that the merged commits came from a branch named `release/1.2.3` vanishes with the branch which will be deleted.
+The name of the merged release branch can therefore not be considered for version calculation in the target branch of the merge.

 [dynamic-repos]: /docs/learn/dynamic-repositories
 [increments]: /docs/reference/version-increments
 [octopus]: /docs/reference/build-servers/octopus-deploy